 The thing that may have gotten trickier is attitudes about you using those protective measures or possibly asking others to do so as well.
 Thankfully, there is some expert advice around that as well.
 Take what applies and discard what does not.

 Loneliness can definitely be extra hard during the holidays.
 We have an entire Facets of ME on loneliness.
 Please check it out.
-A few simple holiday specific ideas include joining in on online community events. #MEAction is having our Winter Artist Salon on December 14th.
-You can present your own art or just join in as others present.
-We are offering virtual movie gatherings so we can watch a movie together in our Living with ME Support Group.
-We will have a writer’s salon coming in January.
+A few simple holiday specific ideas include joining in on online community events.
+Plus, #MEAction will be hosting a writer’s salon in January.

 Traditions (gifts, wrapping, decorations)